Sequence dance: Sequence dancing today

 Modern sequence dancing has a repeat of the steps at every sixteenth bar, typically going on for five or six sequences in all.
 Specially performed sequence dance music in strict tempo is usually needed, although some 'ordinary' music may suffice provided it is played in 16 bar sections or sequences throughout.
 Ideally, sequence music will have a four bar introduction at the correct tempo and in the correct rhythm, followed by 5 or 6 sixteen bar sequences allowing all dancers to progress around the room and ending when the music finishes.

 There are many different tempo types for sequence dancing, based on the classification of each dance.
 Each has an accepted speed of playing so that a typical programme of sequence dancing has a wide variety of activity.
-Sequence dances are split into 3 different sections; 'Old Time' – also occasionally seen as 'Old Tyme' – (now referred to as 'Classical'), 'Modern' or 'Latin' with the dividing line being somewhere in the early 20th century.
-New sequences are being devised all the time and the number which have been published as scripts is currently (in 2010) standing at over four thousand.
+Sequence dances are split into three different sections: Old Time (also occasionally seen as Old Tyme - now referred to as Classical), Modern, and Latin, with the dividing line being somewhere in the early 20th century.
+New sequences are being devised all the time, and the number of which have been published as scripts stands at over four thousand (as of 2010).